Skip to main content

 • Gateway is unreachable (network timeout)

-• Gateway explicitly rejects the transaction
+• Gateway temporarily rejects the transaction

 What Doesn’t Trigger Failover

-Orchestra does NOT fail over when:
+Orchestra does NOT fail over when the failure is non-recoverable:

 • Invalid card number or CVV